rosacry/Mapperatorinator/README.md

 This project is built upon [osuT5](https://github.com/gyataro/osuT5) and [osu-diffusion](https://github.com/OliBomby/osu-diffusion).
 In developing this, I spent about 2500 hours of GPU compute across 142 runs on my 4060 Ti and rented 4090 instances on vast.ai.

 #### Use this tool responsibly.
 Always disclose the use of AI in your beatmaps.
-You do not own the generated beatmaps.
+Do not upload the generated beatmaps.

 ## Overview